leoarnold/puppet-cups/.github/README.md

 * `papersize`: Sets the system's default `/etc/papersize`.
 See `man papersize` for supported values.

 * `purge_unmanaged_queues`: Setting `true` will remove all queues from the node which do not match a `cups_queue` resource in the current catalog.
+Silently ignored if the Cups server is not reachable when Puppet starts.
 Defaults to `false`.

 * `resources`: This attribute is intended for use with Hiera or any other ENC (see the [example above](#using-hiera)).